Clicky

 • Budget-friendly: perfect for using leftover roast chicken or roast pork.

-• Leftovers?
-Freeze or refrigerate for up to 3 days — flavours improve with time.
+• Leftovers keep well for up to 3 days or can be frozen — flavours improve with time.

 • Adjust spice to suit family or dinner-party needs.

-• Add fresh Thai basil alongside coriander when serving for extra fragrance.
+• Add fresh Thai basil alongside coriander for extra fragrance.

 Ingredients